Fahofah/arduino-outdoor-temperature-sensors/README.md

 # Battery-Powered Multi-Thermometer with SD Card Data Logging and RTC

 ## Overview
-This project implements a battery-powered thermometer that measures temperature at regular intervals and logs the data to an SD card.
-Additionally, it uses an RTC (Real-Time Clock) module to track time accurately and continuously (even off-battery).
+This project introduces a battery-powered thermometer designed to monitor temperature consistently, recording data onto an SD card.
+Equipped with an RTC (Real-Time Clock) module, it ensures precise and uninterrupted time tracking, even when not connected to a power source.

-The original purpose for this project was aimed at creating a tool to automatically and continually log temperatures during a thermophilic composting process.
-This process requires the compost to go through certain thermal stages for certain durations to achieve some of the optimal results, so this logging can be used to confirm that it has taken place and also to analyse behaviour and identify improvements.
-However, the product can be extended and used in other scenarios if one wishes to.
+The initial intent behind this project was to create a tool for consistent temperature monitoring during thermophilic composting.
+This process requires precise temperature control for specific time periods to achieve optimal results.
+The logged data serves the purpose of verifying the efficacy of the composting process and provides insights for potential enhancements.
+However, the tool's flexibility allows for its application in diverse scenarios beyond composting.

 image here